Our Blog

 Are Tankless Water Heaters Worth the Extra Cost?

-Houston water heater repair usually justifies the effort from a cost-value point of view.
+Houston water heater repair usually justifies the effort from a cost-value point-of-view.
 Installing a new water heater — unless your existing heater is extremely inefficient and leaky — takes time to recover the costs through water and energy savings.
 You should find out what is needed to fix the old heater before deciding to invest in a new unit.
 Your next big question is likely to be whether to install a tankless water heater instead of a traditional, reservoir-style (tank) heater.

 How Tankless Water Heaters Work